Area-53-Robotics/53D-High-Stakes-Notebook/entries/intake-1/brainstorm.typ

   yearly-schedule: "Ahead",
   (
     (true, "Brainstorm intake ideas.", "Everyone"),
-    (true, "Select the best intake idea using a decision matrix.", "Everyone"), (true, "Plan the implementation of the intake idea.", "Everyone"), )
+    (false, "Select the best intake idea using a decision matrix.", "Everyone"), (false, "Plan the implementation of the intake idea.", "Everyone"), )
 )

 Earlier in the season, we researched different intakes that other teams were using, as well as intakes that were popular in the Tipping Point season.
-We are confident in the ideas that we came up with and we used today’s practice to crystallize those ideas before proceeding with the design process.
+We are confident in the ideas that we came up with and we used today's practice to crystallize those ideas before proceeding with the design process.

 #pro-con(
   name: "Hook",